Contact Us

 Usually, ride-sharing mobile apps use third-party payment providers for securely processing payment transactions.
 As an example, Uber chose Braintree; however, there are other popular and trustworthy payment providers, such as Stripe and Paypal.

 Tipping a driver is a great feature that should not be overlooked, as we all are accustomed to tipping people for the provided services.
 In case of a cashless payment, we advise giving passengers an option to list a driver after completing their ride inside an app.
-Passengers choose on their own how much they want to tip.
+Passengers choose how much they want to tip on their own.

 Reviews & Ratings